raspberrypilearning/editor-dont-collide/en/step_4.md

 --- /code ---
 </div>

-**Test:** Run your code and you should see a coloured square as well as your player circle.
+**Test:** Run your code and you should see a cactus as well as your player circle.

 <div class="c-project-callout c-project-callout--tip">